Ainella/Hybrid-Sort/README.md

 4. Insertion Sort:
 Insertion sort picks largest element in an sorted part and placed at the last position in the unsorted part.
 Then do same a few times with the smaller unsorted part of array.

+## Methodology
+The algorithms implemented in C++.
+The algorithms were tested on arrays of sizes from 10,20, 30, . . ., 9900.
+Each array size was tested 10 times.
+The results were generated for two categories: sorted array (best case of hybrid sort) and randomly shuffled arrays of values 0, 1, . . ., n − 1.

 The process continues until the entire array is sorted.
 ![image](https://github.com/user-attachments/assets/dfc266e4-b594-48f1-9082-2c9e00c22af6)